Beginner’s Guide to Cooking with Cannabis Oil (and Cannabutter)

 Making cannabis butter is just as easy as making your own cannabis oil.
 Well, it has a few more steps.
 But they’re all easy ones!
 And knowing how to make your own cannabutter opens up a LOT of delicious recipes.

-To start, you’ll need about 4 sticks of butter for every ounce of weed (adjust to taste).
-Oh, and you’ll need a cheesecloth and a strainer.
+To start, you’ll need about 4 sticks of butter for every ounce of weed (adjust to taste), a cheesecloth, and a strainer.

 As a somewhat lazy chef, I prefer to use about 4 grams of CO2 cannabis oil in place of one ounce of flower.
-It eliminates several time-consuming steps, including decarbing and straining—which also means you no longer need a strainer or cheesecloth.
-It also removes chlorophyll and finely ground plant material from your finished product for a more flavorful cannabutter.
+It eliminates several time-consuming steps, including decarbing and straining.
+It also removes chlorophyll and finely ground plant material from your finished product (without needing a strainer or cheesecloth) for a more flavorful cannabutter.

 – Preheat your oven to 240 degrees.